-$t_1 - t_0$ = Processing time (minutes)
+$t_1 - t_0 =$ Processing time (minutes)

-1.10.
-Control device
+1.10 Control device

 A general term for the devices and measurement equipment, including the equipment for controlling, measuring and recording the physical parameters that can be measured (temperature, humidity, pressure, time, radiation dose, etc.).

-1.11.
-Parametric release

-A release procedure based on an evaluation of the production records and critical parameters of the sterilization process (temperature, humidity, pressure, time, radiation dose, etc.) based on the results of validation, in lieu of release based on testing results of the final product.
+1.11 Parametric release tion records and critical parameters of the sterilization process (temperature, humidity, pressure, time, radiation dose, etc.) based on the results of validation, in lieu of release based on testing results of the final product.